Hong Joon-pyo: 2022 South Korean presidential election

 On 24 June 2021, Hong rejoined the People Power Party (which had formerly been called the United Future Party until 2 September 2020) and signaled a presidential bid in the upcoming 2022 South Korean presidential election.

 On 29 June 2021, Hong Joon-pyo officially entered the 2022 presidential election.
 He placed 2nd in the final round of the primaries behind the winner Yoon Seok-yeol, winning 41.5 percent of the votes.
 On 26 April 2022, Hong resigned from the National Assembly after he was chosen as the People Power's nominee for the mayor of Daegu.
 He went on to win the election for mayor of Daegu and begin his term on 1 July 2022.

 Following the 2024 South Korean martial law crisis in December, Hong did not explicitly state his support for any side, but said he understood the "loyalty" of President Yoon Suk Yeol while describing his actions as reckless and "making a scene".
 Later that month, Hong said that he would run for president in the event of an early presidential election.
 In February 2025, Hong said that he would step down as mayor in the event that the impeachment of Yoon Suk Yeol was upheld.

+Hong claimed that in August 2022, Shincheonji leader Lee Man-hee told him that over 100,000 followers were directed to join the PPP as "responsible members" to support then-candidate Yoon Suk Yeol during the 2021 primary.
+Critics allege that this support was exchanged for Yoon, then Prosecutor General, obstructing a police raid on Shincheonji.